oracle-livelabs/apex/nyc-genai-lab/0-intro/0-intro.md

 * Build a conversational chatbot using Generative AI to ask questions about a school.
 * Generate Email using Generative AI to apply to a school.

-*Note: This workshop assumes you are using Oracle APEX 24.1.2 or later.*
+*Note: This workshop assumes you are using Oracle APEX 24.2.*

 ## Prerequisites

+- An APEX workspace.

+- API key for the AI Provider of your choice.
+(OCI Generative AI, Open AI, Cohere)

+- If you choose OCI Gen AI as your AI provider, the prerequisites are as follows:
     - A paid Oracle Cloud Infrastructure (OCI) account or a FREE Oracle Cloud account with $300 credits for 30 days to use on other services.
 Read more about it at: [oracle.com/cloud/free/](https://www.oracle.com/cloud/free/).
 The OCI account must be created in or subscribed to one of the regions that supports OCI Generative AI Service.
 Currently, OCI Generative AI Service is supported in the following regions:

         - US Midwest (Chicago)
         - Germany Central (Frankfurt)
         - UK South (London)
         - Brazil East (Sao Paulo)
+        - Japan Central (Osaka)

-- This workshop makes use of OCI Generative AI Service.
-OCI Generative AI service is available in limited regions.
+    - OCI Generative AI service is available in limited regions.
 To see if your cloud region supports OCI Generative AI service, visit the [documentation](https://docs.oracle.com/en-us/iaas/Content/generative-ai/overview.htm#regions).

     - An OCI compartment.
 An Oracle Cloud account comes with two pre-configured compartments - The tenancy (root compartment) and ManagedCompartmentForPaaS (created by Oracle for Oracle Platform services).

     - The logged-in user should have the necessary privileges to create and manage Autonomous Database instances in this compartment.
 You can configure these privileges via an OCI IAM Policy.
 If you are using a Free Tier account, it is likely that you already have all the necessary privileges.

-- An APEX 24.1.2 workspace.
-We recommend that you sign up for a workspace on [apex.oracle.com](https://apex.oracle.com).
-Refer to the [Get Started: Option 3](?lab=1-sign-up-apex#Option3:apexoraclecom) lab to sign up for a new workspace.
+*Note*:

-*Note: This workshop assumes you are using Oracle APEX 24.1.2.
-Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.*
+- This workshop assumes you are using Oracle APEX 24.2.
+Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.
+- The application ID in the screenshots may vary.
+Please ignore the application ID.

 ## Labs